-This requirement is usually satisfied by taking courses in several of the departments of the College of Engineering.
+This requirement is usually satisfied by taking courses in Civil and Environmental Engineering and other departments of the College of Engineering.

 Engineering Design At least 16 credits.

 This requirement may be satisfied by taking some undergraduate courses in the environmental engineering area.
 However, the student will need to select engineering design courses in other areas of Civil Engineering.
 To meet the Environmental Engineering Program capstone design requirement CEE 469 or CEE 486 is required.
 See Table 2 on the following page for the engineering design and science credit allocations for courses commonly taken to fulfill the basic level requirement.